Join Bristol’s chefs, change makers and businesses for A Meal That Matters by The MAZI Project.

 What to expect:

-Four-course dinner by some of Bristol's finest chefs, Josh Eggleton and Ben from Bianchis (Team Canteen), Pegs from Sonny Stores, Pash from The Lido with a welcome drink and wine on the table.
+Four-course dinner by some of Bristol's finest chefs, Josh Eggleton and Ben from Bianchis (Team Canteen), Pegs from Sonny Stores, Pash from The Lido.

 Event will be hosted by Jayde Adams, Bristol's best comedian alongside the story of The MAZI Project and our members